 As explained earlier in this document, the TOE includes its own cryptographic module (the ISC CDK) and also uses an external component (the PKCS#11 Cryptographic Module) for cryptographic functions.
 The easiest summary is that the PKCS#11 Cryptographic Module performs all sensitive private key operations, and the TOE uses the ISC CDK for everything else.
-The ISC CDK implements

-NIST CAVP validated cryptographic algorithms and the PKCS#11 Cryptographic Module (Thales Luna USB HSM) is FIPS 140-2 certified (certificate #3210).
+The ISC CDK implements NIST CAVP validated cryptographic algorithms (see Table 23 ISC CDK CAVP Certificates) and the PKCS#11 Cryptographic Module (Thales TCT T-5000 Luna Network HSM) is FIPS 140-2 certified (certificate #3898).